AaronStra/GroVID19/README.md

 ![MapsResultScreen](/images/MapsResult.png)

  ## Limitations
- The usefulness of our tool depends on the following factors:
+ The usefulness of the current version our tool depends on the following factors:

  ### Accuracy of Google Maps activity data
- The reliability of googles popular times data can be questioned as it is done here https://www.linkedin.com/pulse/how-accurate-googles-popular-time-function-m%C3%A9lissa-sanchot.
+ The reliability of google's popular times data can be questioned as it is done here https://www.linkedin.com/pulse/how-accurate-googles-popular-time-function-m%C3%A9lissa-sanchot.
 Compared with evaluations based on camera footage the Google results seem to lack major features of the actual activity.

  ### Availability of Popular Times Data
 Depending on the region, popular times data could be scarce.
 We already added the average activity to our evaluation as current popularity data is even harder to get from nearby places.

  ### Relevance of Search Results
 To identify supermarkets and grocery stores we use the predefined location types (https://developers.google.com/places/supported_types).
-However, as some companies define themselfes as grocery stores while they're actually selling health and beauty products the top result could be useless for the user.
+However, as some companies define themselfes as grocery stores while they're actually selling health and beauty products or are actually petrol stations the top result could be useless for the user.

+## Potential Improvements and Extensions
+### Giving the User more Choice
+Alternatively to showing the least crowded store it would be possible to present a ranking of stores.
+This way the user can adjust the selection scheme to his needs.
+Also useless picks like discussed recently would be omitted by the user.

+### Gather and Evaluate Data independently of Google